Cathedral of St. Mary of the Annunciation (Cape Girardeau, Missouri): History

-St. Vincent De Paul Church became a part of the Cathedral Parish in 1977.
-St. Vincent's Church was named a chapel of ease at that time.
+St. Vincent De Paul Church became a part of the Cathedral Parish in 1977 and was named a chapel of ease at that time.
 The parish hall was added in 1978 and another renovation of the cathedral's interior occurred in 1985.
-The steeple was restored and a new organ was installed from 1990-1991.
+The steeple was restored and a new organ was installed from 1990 to 1991.
 The parish office building was completed in January 2000.

 Catholic schools

 The parish grade school was established in 1875 with the Sisters of St. Francis serving as the faculty.
 A new school building opened in 1882.
 The Franciscans were replaced by the School Sisters of Notre Dame in 1903.
 They continued to teach in the school until 1993.
 A new convent was built for the Sisters in 1905.
 The main part of the present grade school building was built in 1912.
 St. Mary's High School, now Notre Dame High School, was opened in 1925.
 The front part of the grade school building was built in 1937.
 Yet another new convent was built in 1955.
 It is currently used as a youth center.
 In 1978 a gymnasium and kindergarten were added to the grade school.
 Improvements were made to the school offices, classrooms, library and gymnasium in 2004 and 2006.